The Rise Of Expat Entrepreneurism In Southeast Asia

 2. PawnHero

-Pawnhero, a Philippines-based online pawnshop co-founded by German expatriate David Margendorff provides Filipinos with a cheaper, safer and more convenient alternative to traditional pawnshops.
+PawnHero, a Philippines-based online pawnshop, provides Filipinos with a cheaper, safer, and more convenient alternative to traditional pawnshops.

-Recognising the high interest rates in brick-and-mortar pawnshops, as well as the need for short-term credit solutions, expat-preneur Margendorff saw the opportunity to create an easy solution for Filipinos to pawn their items on a quick and short-term basis.
+Recognising the high interest rates charged by many brick-and-mortar pawnshops, as well as the need for accessible short-term credit solutions, the founders saw an opportunity to create a simple and efficient platform that allows Filipinos to pawn their items quickly and on a short-term basis through an online process.

-In both cases, expat-preneurs have managed to identify local needs rather than differentiate themselves as foreigners.
-Furthermore, when expat-preneurs are able to synthesise their “out-sider’s vantage point” with connections made with locals, they will be able to obtain market in-formation and developments more easily, whilst building strong business relations in the long term.
+In both cases, expat-preneurs have managed to identify local needs rather than differentiating themselves as foreigners.
+Furthermore, when expat-preneurs are able to synthesise their “outsider’s vantage point” with connections made with locals, they can gain market insights and track developments more effectively, while building strong business relationships over the long term.

 In summary